Ridge Regularized Estimation of VAR Models for Inference

-Various estimation problems can either be cast as or augmented with ridge-type regressions. \cite{coulombeTimeVaryingParametersRidge2020} shows that the estimation of VARs with time-varying parameters can be written as ridge regression. \cite{barnichonImpulseResponseEstimation2019} propose to smooth local projection impulse response functions using B-splines by solving a ridge regression problem. \cite{plagborg2016essays} similarly adopts a local projection smoothing approach that includes ridge shrinkage.
-Finally, \cite{poignardAsymptoticTheoryAdaptive2018} develops the asymptotic theory of mixed $\ell_1$-$\ell_2$ penalized extremum estimators with dependent data under a double asymptotic regime, but focusing on adaptive Sparse Group Lasso estimator rather than VAR estimation and inference.
+Finally, various estimation problems can either be cast as or augmented with ridge-type regressions. \cite{GouletCoulombe2023} shows that the estimation of VARs with time-varying parameters can be written as ridge regression. \cite{plagborg2016essays} and \cite{barnichonImpulseResponseEstimation2019} both use ridge to derive smoothed local projection impulse response functions.

 \paragraph{Outline.}